• Where is Brattleboro located?

 © Brattleboro Museum and Art Center

-Founded in 1972, the Brattleboro Museum and Art Center is a non-collecting museum that showcases works by regional and international artists to inspire, educate, and engage visitors of all ages.
+Founded in 1972, the Brattleboro Museum & Art Center is a non-collecting museum that showcases works by regional and international artists to inspire, educate, and engage visitors of all ages.
 Located in the former Union Station in downtown Brattleboro, the Museum and Art Center’s collection includes works by Wolf Kahn, Andy Warhol, Chuck Close, and Janet Fish, as well as special exhibitions from local school groups and other community organizations.

 The Museum also offers educational and school programs for lifelong learning, guided tours and gallery walks through the museum, and can be rented for special events.